Open-Vocabulary Affordance Detection in 3D Point Clouds: Related Work

 \section{Related Work}

-\textbf{Pixel-Wise Affordance Detection.} A large number of works consider affordance detection as a pixel-wise labeling task, see, e.g., \cite{nguyen2016detecting,roy2016multi,luddecke2017learning,nguyen2017object,sawatzky2017weakly,do2018affordancenet,lueddecke2019context,nagarajan2020learning,thermos2020deep,chen2022cerberus,luo2022learning}.
-In~\cite{roy2016multi}, the authors predicted the ability to perform actions in different locations using the concept of the action map.
-Nguyen \etal \cite{nguyen2017object} detected object affordances in real-world scenes using an object detector and dense conditional random fields (CRF)~\cite{lafferty2001conditional}.
+\textbf{Pixel-Wise Affordance Detection.} A large number of works consider affordance detection as a pixel-wise labeling task, see, e.g., \cite{nguyen2016detecting,roy2016multi,nguyen2017object,do2018affordancenet,thermos2020deep,chen2022cerberus,luo2022learning}.
+Nguyen \etal \cite{nguyen2017object} detected object affordances in real-world scenes using an object detector and dense conditional random fields (CRF).
 The authors in~\cite{do2018affordancenet} proposed a two-branch framework that simultaneously recognizes multiple objects and their affordances from RGB images.
 Chen~\etal~\cite{chen2022cerberus} presented a multi-task dense prediction architecture and a tailored training framework to address the problem of joint semantic, affordance, and attribute parsing.
 More recently, Luo~\etal~\cite{luo2022learning} proposed a cross-view knowledge transfer framework to extract invariant affordances from exocentric observations and transfer them to egocentric views.
 Some other works designed different settings for their task of affordance detection on images~\cite{hassan2016attribute,chen2015deepdriving}.
 In particular, Hassan~\etal~\cite{hassan2016attribute} predicted high-level affordances by investigating mutual contexts of humans, objects, and the ambient environment, while Chen~\etal~\cite{chen2015deepdriving} learned meaningful affordance indicators to predict actions for autonomous driving.